George Keyt: 43 Group

 In 1930 at the Ferguson Hall, Union Place, the photographer Lionel Wendt organised Keyt and fellow artist Geoffrey Beling's first exhibition.
 Critics considered the art ‘manifestly ridiculous and degrading’, however Pablo Neruda, the Chilean poet, wrote in the Times of Ceylon that "true artists are rare in Ceylon.
 There are two exceptions".
 The exhibition also included works by Charles Freegrove Winzer, to whom Keyt and Beling were pupils.

 Keyt was a founder member of the Colombo '43 Group of Sri Lankan artists, and one of its four leading painters, along with Ivan Peries, Justin Daraniyagala and Harry Pieris.
 Keyt, Pieris and Lionel Wendt are also known for their efforts to popularise Kandyan dance and other Sri Lankan dance forms.
+Harold Peiris was his brother-in-law.

 Many exhibitions of his work have also been held in India, London and other European and American centres.
 His pictures are found in various museums and galleries abroad, as well as in private collections in Sri Lanka and throughout the world.

-Honors
+Honours

 Sri Lanka has issued several stamps featuring the paintings of George Keyt.
 He was appointed a Member of the Order of the British Empire (MBE) in the 1953 New Year Honours.